The Heart-Wrenching Moment That Led to the Idea of the Red Cross

 The modern-day Red Cross is much more than a mission to nurse soldiers during wartime.
 Due in large part to Clara Barton’s direction of the American Red Cross in the late 1800s, the group began to devote itself largely to disaster relief, and epidemic treatment.
 This effort continues to this day.
 Another large change has been the variation of the symbol, the red cross.
 Given the association of the cross with Christianity, over 30 Islamic nations use a red crescent, and Israels’s national first-aid society uses either a Star of David (for domestic aid) or a red crystal for international operations.
 Each of these symbols has been approved during the Geneva Conventions and under international law, it is illegal to deliberately target these humanitarian workers—however, in the last several decades, there have been dozens of instances of intentional targeting of Red Crescent and Red Cross volunteers.

+During the coronavirus pandemic, the Red Cross is, among other things, still distributing food, connecting families, and supporting quarantine shelters.
 One of the easiest ways you can help the Red Cross is to make sure you are able to donate blood and make an appointment at the Red Cross website.
 But, donating blood isn’t the only way you can help out—the Red Cross also encourages donating your time if you can, along with these other things the modern-day Red Cross wants you to know.